YakkaluruSathvik/Face_Mask_Detection/README.md

 The given labels are in Pascal VOC format (XML) they should be converted into YOLO format (Text) for training.
 After that data is split into 80:20 ratio.

 ## Training
+The training for this notebook is done on Google Colaboratory. <br>
 The model is trained using the given dataset for ~120 epochs.
 Other parameters are <br>
 Image size : 640 x 640 <br>
 Batch size : 32